Rupreht/rtls-docker-compose/README.md

  containers fail to start or start withh errors

 Usages:
+1.1 Login docker login repo.rtlsnet.ru:5000
-1. Change "image" field in docker-compose.yml for srv and le containers to prefered system version (tag name is identical with branch name)
+1.2 Change "image" field in docker-compose.yml for srv and le containers to prefered system version (tag name is identical with branch name)
 2. run "docker-compose up -d" in this directory